jundalisay/spblist/content/en/research/mill/utilitarianism/chapter-2b.md

 The name "pride" is given indiscriminately to some of the most and to some of the least estimable feelings of which mankind are capable;

-- It could be because of the love of liberty and personal independence
+- It could be because of the love of liberty and personal independence.

 It is an appeal to which was with the Stoics one of the most effective means for the inculcation of it; to the love of power, or to the love of excitement, both of which do really enter into and contribute to it= but its most appropriate appellation is a sense of dignity, which all human beings possess in one form or other, and in some, though by no means in exact, proportion to their higher faculties, and which is so essential a part of the happiness of those in whom it is strong, that nothing which conflicts with it could be, otherwise than momentarily, an object of desire to them.